GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

 ## Other Keywords

-DHML has various constructs to allow mapping from one JSON structure to another.
+Whistle has various constructs to allow mapping from one JSON structure to another.

 ### $root